-ShapeTape is a continuous bend and twist sensitive strip which encourages two-handed manipulation.
-A BAT is attached and the tool (shown in the picture) is used for creating and editing curves and surfaces along with cameral control and command access.
+ShapeTape is a continuous bend and twist sensitive strip which encourages twohanded manipulation.
+A BAT is attached and the tool (shown in the figure on the right) is used for creating and editing curves and surfaces along with cameral control and command access.
 ShapeTape senses bend and twist with two fiber optic sensors at 6cm intervals.

-The Cubic Mouse is an input device developed at GMD that allows users to intuitively specify three-dimensional coordinates in graphics applications.
+The Cubic Mouse (shown in the figure on the left) is an input device developed at GMD that allows users to intuitively specify three-dimensional coordinates in graphics applications.
 The device consists of a box with three perpendicular rods passing through the center and buttons for additional input.
-See Ernst Kruijff's application notes for more information.

 Balakrishnan, Ravin, George Fitzmaurice, Gordon Kurtenbach, and Karan Singh.
-"Exploring Interactive Curve and Surface Manipulation Using a Bend and Twist Sensitive Input Strip" Proceedings of the 1999 Symposium on Interactive 3D Graphics, 111-118.
+"Exploring Interactive Curve and Surface Manipulation Using a Bend and Twist Sensitive Input Strip" Proceedings of the 1999 Symposium on Interactive 3D Graphics, 111-118, 1999.